cactusflatscoder/PAUL/README.md

 # PAUL
-Dedicated repo for the PAUL v1.1 license
+Dedicated repo for PAUL, the Personal & Academic Use License